mohamedGamalAbuGalala/learning_docker/General commands.md

 ## Notes

-- Every docker container have its ip but its private by host of the container.
+- Every docker container has its IP but, It's private by a host of the container.

 ## Images